VST/AU plug-in doesn't appear in Live's Browser

 Plug-ins Tips and Troubleshooting

-3. Deep-rescan all installed plug-ins.
-To start a deep rescan, hold ALT/Option and click "Rescan."
+- Deep-rescan all installed plug-ins.
+To start a deep rescan, hold ALT/Option and click Rescan.

 Troubleshooting on Windows

-1. On Windows, also make sure to have installed Visual C++ 2010 SP1.
+- On Windows, make sure Visual C++ 2010 SP1 is installed.
 This is required to run 64-bit applications that have been developed with Visual C++ 2010 SP1.

-2. Certain plug-ins require Live to run with admin rights.
-For example plug-ins which offer the possibility to drag MIDI clips from the plug-in into Live, like Toontrack's EZDrummer.
+- Certain plug-ins require Live to run with admin rights.
+This includes plug-ins that allow dragging MIDI clips from the plug-in into Live, like Toontrack's EZDrummer.